-The Mexican government issued a series of amendments to the Mexican Immigration Law and its Regulations (the "MIL"), that caused great changes in the criteria applied by the Mexican National Immigration Institute (Instituto Nacional de Migración) which is the government entity in charge of issuing visas and observing the compliance of the MIL.
-The government Mexican issued amendments with the main purpose of The MIL establishes, among others, the following visas that foreigners can request from the Mexican National Immigration Institute in order to travel to Mexico:
+The Mexican government issued a series of amendments to the Mexican Immigration Law and its Regulations (the "MIL"), that caused great changes in the criteria the Mexican applied by National Immigration Institute (Instituto Nacional de Migración) which is the government entity in charge of issuing visas and observing the compliance of the MIL.
+The government Mexican issued amendments with the main purpose of creating a more efficient system for foreigners visiting Mexico.

+The MIL establishes, among others, the following visas that foreigners can request from the Mexican National Immigration Institute in order to travel to Mexico: